 Dragoman translators know that using “-tion of” endings will only result in clunky sentences.
 It also violates EU Guidelines on Clear Writing.
 The acquisition of a new language will help you improve your job prospects.
 Better: Acquiring a new language will help you improve your job prospects.
 You can further explore how you can avoid nominalizations and cast more active sentences here.
 Nominalization, or using a hidden verb as a noun is a common problem with uninitiated Turkish to English […]

-Dragoman prefers expressing ideas as succinctly as possible.
+Dragoman prefers to translate ideas as succinctly as possible.
 This means cutting superfluous nouns that add nothing to what we are trying to communicate to our readers.
-Example 1: Many studies in the field of economics highlight the importance of transaction costs.
+Translation Example 1: Many studies in the field of economics highlight the importance of transaction costs.
 Better: Many studies in economics highlight the importance of transaction costs.
-Example 2: Weather conditions are expected to deteriorate over the weekend.
+Translation Example 2: Weather conditions are expected to deteriorate over the weekend.
 Better: Weather is expected to deteriorate over the weekend.
-You can further explore how you can […]
+You can further explore how […]

 Dragoman prefers using gender-neutral vocabulary in its translations wherever possible.
 Inappropriate: This small, soil dwelling, bacteria eating, unsegmented worm may be an important key in mankind‘s endeavor to explore space.
 Gender-neutral: This small, soil dwelling, bacteria eating, unsegmented worm may be an important key in humankind‘s endeavor to explore space.
 Inappropriate: In this edition, Elizabeth Warren, chairman of the Congressional Oversight Panel, discusses TARP and the legacy of “too big to fail.”
 Gender-neutral: In this edition, Elizabeth Warren, chair of the Congressional Oversight Panel, […]